Tracht/bookmark/README.md

 ## Step 3
-Context: move hard-coded bookmarks into a database
+Context: move hard-coded bookmarks into a database Development Environment
 How to setup the database from scratch:
 1. Connect to psql
 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
 3. Connect to the database using these commands: psql
 \c bookmark_manager;
+4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+## Step 4
+Context: setup a test version of the development database Test Environment
+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+3. Connect to the database using these commands: psql
+\c bookmark_manager_test;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql